riyaagrahari/IaC-Azure-using-Pulumi/Create-RG/README.md

-# Pulumi-js Code to Create Virtual Network with Multiple Subnets
+# Pulumi-js Code to Create a Resource Group in Azure
-This script creates a Virtual Network with three subnets in Microsoft Azure.
+This script creates a Resource Group at specified region in Microsoft Azure.

 For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Vnet/index.js) file.
-Variables are declared and initialized with default values.

-You can give your own values by changing the entries.
+Values are passed as parameter in the function.
+Change it there as desired.

 # Installation